bradleyjay/datadog_test/datadog/answers.md

     # Set the host's tags (optional)
         tags: machine_name: VagrantVM_Ubuntu1604LTS, region:eastus, env:prod, role:database

 *Aside: I notice this mistake later - there's an extra space between **machine_name:** and **VagrantVM_Ubuntu1604LTS**.
 When I see the Hostmap in the next step, I do immediately notice that my custom tags aren't there, but decided that there may be another later step that updates the Host's info, after some investigating.
-After setting up my MySQL integration in the next part of "Collecting Metrics," I realize that's not the case when more information is missing.
+After setting up my MySQL integration in the following part of "Collecting Metrics," I realize that's not the case when more information is missing.
 There's more explanation at that point in this document, as you'll see - please keep reading for now.
-I came back at that time to (correctly) replace the above two lines with:*
+At that time, I came back to (correctly) replace the above two lines with:*

     # Set the host's tags (optional)
         tags: machine_name:VagrantVM_Ubuntu1604LTS, region:eastus, env:prod, role:database

 ##### Step 3: Find Hostmap in Datadog, provide screenshot
-Back in the browser walk-through for setting up Datadog, the Datadog 101 - 1 - Overview [video](https://www.youtube.com/watch?v=uI3YN_cnahk) indicates the Hostmap should be in the Sidebar menu.
+Back in the browser walk-through for setting up Datadog, the "Datadog 101 - 1 - Overview" [video](https://www.youtube.com/watch?v=uI3YN_cnahk) indicates the Hostmap should be in the Sidebar menu.
 From **Infrastructure > Hostmap**, note the tags present in the right hand of the pane displaying info about our Ubuntu VM host - they match those added in datadog.yaml:

 ![Hostmap with VM, tags](images/1_1_Hostmap.png)